 The sinners are much more fun.”

-This picture of mankind as embodying a fundamental split between reason and passion is just the same old dualism of mind and body bequeathed to us from our Christian inheritance presented now in a psychological guise.
+This picture of mankind as embodying a fundamental split between reason and passion is just the same old dualism of mind and body presented now in a psychological guise.
 As we saw when we reviewed the work of Damasio, Pinker and neuroscience generally, there is no such fundamental distinction between reasoning and emotions.
 What we find instead is that passions can be set one against the other.
 Some passions are much more likely to lead us to real happiness than others and we have the capacity to understand this for ourselves.
 As our understanding grows we become more skilled at choosing which passions we will give priority to and which ones we will learn to be wary of.

 This is why we are not all heroin addicts.
 We recognize happiness involves more than just an absence of pain.
 The benefit involved in such means is far outweighed by the costs in ruined relationships, self-esteem and the future health of the body.
 At the end of the day the heroin addict shows us that the pursuit of happiness in that fashion leads to a lack of liberty; the un-freedom of addiction.

 Freedom of the mind is the ability to pursue its understanding, to not believe in arbitrary ideas.
 What about freedom of the body?